HeyImMatt/mr-roboger/README.md

 ## BDD Specifications

-* If the user clicks the Ascending Order button, the program returns a range of numbers from 0 to the inputted number
+* If the user clicks the Count Up! button, the program returns a range of numbers from 0 to the inputted number
   - Input: 4
   - Output: 0, 1, 2, 3, 4

-* If the user clicks the Descending Order button, the program returns a range of numbers from the inputted number to 0
+* If the user clicks the Count Down! button, the program returns a range of numbers from the inputted number to 0
   - Input: 4
   - Output: 4, 3, 2, 1, 0